 Many materials exhibit adequate properties when sintered in protective gas atmospheres.
 To achieve greater density and purity, there is often merit in sintering in a vacuum, as this largely prevents gas cavities from forming during the sintering process, and degassing processes during the pre-sintering phase can be made especially effective in a vacuum.

-PVA Industrial Vacuum Systems GmbH manufactures systems for sintering metals, non-oxide ceramics, cermets, or cemented carbides, which receive particular attention at PVA.
+PVA Industrial Vacuum Systems GmbH manufactures furnaces for sintering metals, non-oxide ceramics, cermets, or cemented carbides, which receive particular attention at PVA.
 Cemented carbides are sintered in the liquid phase, whereby the metal binder contained in the pellet—usually cobalt—is used for melting and binds the cemented tungsten carbide powder in the pellet.
 Cemented carbide parts sintered in a vacuum generally have a density in excess of 99%, which means that they meet most material requirements for current applications.

 Sintering in a pressurized gas atmosphere is particularly beneficial for certain types of non-oxide ceramic, cemented carbide and cermet.
 While gas pressure acts as a stabilizer for the chemical compounds in ceramics, its effect in the case of pressure sintering of cemented carbides is that the binder metals (cobalt) can be distributed more evenly in the body—i.e. pushed into the cemented carbide matrix more effectively—than is sometimes possible in a vacuum.
 This means that the density and therefore material characteristics can be increased further.